 Top 10 Best Dirt Bike Helmet Brands

 1. Shoei VFX-EVO – Best Cool Helmets

-The Shoei VFX-EVO was introduced in December 2017 and replaced the long-standing VFX-W as the Japanese helmet manufacturer’s top-of-the-line (and only) motocross/off-road helmet.
+The Shoei VFX-EVO was introduced in December 2017 and replaced the long-standing VFX-W as the Japanese helmet manufacturer’s top-of-the-line (and only) motocross/off-road helmets.
 The VFX-EVO features M.E.D.S., which stands for Motion Energy Distribution System.
 According to Shoei, M.E.D.S. is designed to reduce rotational acceleration energy to the head in the event of an accident.
-In addition to its eye-catching appearance, the VFX-EVO is one of the most comfortable dirt bike helmets on the market.
+In addition to its eye-catching appearance, the VFX-EVO is one of the most comfortable helmets for dirt bikes on the market.